TaneriX07/nodejs_task_manager/README.md

     ```
     npm start
     ```
-5. Visit the site at your browser at port 3000 by default
+5. Visit the site at your browser at port 3000 by default or assign a value to PORT in your env
    ```
    https://localhost/3000
    ```